 For 2020 the average selling price was $410,797 after taking 97 days to sell.
 59 properties sold in the neighborhood.

 In 2019 the average selling price was $372,356 after spending 161 days on the market.
 79 homes sold in the area during 2019.

 For 2018 the average selling price was $372,966.
 The average selling time was 171 days with 45 homes selling.

-If you’re thinking about making a move to the Orchard Homes/Target Range neighborhood (and start that dream garden!) we’d love to help.
-If you are curious to know what you home is worth, Click Here for an Instant Price!
+If you're thinking about making a move to the Orchard Homes/Target Range neighborhood (and start that dream garden!) we'd love to help.
+Click HERE to sign up for immediate notifications when homes come up for sale.
+If you are curious to know what you home is worth, Click HERE for an Instant Price!